ridwanrahman/tutorials/Readme.md

 `vs-code-docker-debugger` Tutorial to run a debugger with a django project in docker environment.

+`dynamodb` Tutorial to run dynamodb using localstack and python boto3 library to add some data and query them.

 ## Installation

 This repo contains docker and python.